slak44/ckompiler/README.md

 code being compiled ("diagnostics"), and those that signal issues in the compiler itself.

-All of the relevant code can be found in the [Diagnostics.kt][diags] file.
+All the relevant code can be found in the [Diagnostics.kt][diags] file.

 ###### Diagnostics